 The Engineering Security team will assist the CE organization by helping to answer questions which are not common knowledge, not publicly or internally documented, or which need technical expertise outside of the scope of a typical CE.
 Work with the Engineering Security team will be coordinated through Slack and the team is committed to a five (5) day SLA for responding to questions escalated to them in this way.
 All communication around questions and responses for a specific customer escalation will be maintained in Slack as part of a single thread.
 This makes it easier to keep track of the status of an escalation and also for multiple people to engage around a customer response if necessary.

-All coordination with the Engineering Security team needed to respond to customer questions should be done via Slack by the CE Security SME who is working with the Opportunity CE on the request.
+All coordination with the Engineering Security team needed to respond to customer questions should be done via Slack by the Opportunity CE on the request.
 There should be one security request made via Slack for each customer questionnaire.
 Any discussion around questions from that customer questionnaire or follow-up questions from the customer should take place in the same thread as the original request.

-The Engineering Security team will capture their responses in a centralized repository set up and maintained by the CE Security SMEs.
+The Engineering Security team will capture their responses in a centralized repository.
 Once the Opportunity CE aggregates all of the necessary responses to a customer’s questionnaire, a copy will be saved in a central location for future reference by CEs.

 - The Opportunity CE receives the security questionnaire from the customer.